Petrobras 36: Sinking

 Within five minutes of the gas explosion, the rig started developing a list.
 Operators tried to contain it by filling the port forward ballast tank, i.e., the one diagonally opposite the column affected by the explosions.
 However, this operation was unsuccessful and probably contributed to make the situation even worse.
-At the time of the accident, there were 175 people on the rig, of whom 85 crew members.
+At the time of the accident, there were 175 people on the rig, of whom 85 were crew members.
 (Note: According to another source, of the 175 people on board, 80 were workers regularly employed on the platform (of which 38 Petrobras personnel and 42 contractors) and the remaining 95 were people not normally working on P-36, who were onboard to carry out temporary activities.
 Of the latter, seven were Petrobras employees and 88 were contractors.)
 Evacuation of non-essential personnel started at 1:44 am.
-In about two hours and a half 138 non-essential workers were evacuated using a crane and a personnel transfer basket.
+In about two and a half hours 138 non-essential workers were evacuated using a crane and a personnel transfer basket.
 The evacuees were taken onboard FSO P-47, which was 12 km away.
-When all options to level the platform seemed exhausted, it was decided to evacuate all remaining personnel onboard.
+When all options to level the platform seemed exhausted, it was decided to evacuate all remaining personnel on board.
 This was completed by 6:03 am using helicopters, with the platform tilting at an angle of 6°.
 The list increased to about 20° by 8:15 am.
 This was sufficient to allow further down-flooding through the hawseholes (or openings to the anchor chain lockers).
 This event made the later sinking of the platform inevitable.
 Later, the starboard aft pontoon tanks also began to flood through their vent ducts.

 A team of close to 350 engineers worked to reduce the listing in the following days.
 Twelve vessels were deployed to assist in the emergency.
-By 4:30 pm on 16 March, divers and other specialists were onboard.
+By 4:30 pm on 16 March, divers and other specialists were on board.
 Attempts were made to recover the bodies of the workers killed in the blast.
 However, the space in which the bodies rested were completely flooded at this point.
 Later that evening, around 30 people were on the listing platform, trying to seal off leaks in order to avert sinking.
 Smit International were among those contracted for the emergency operations.
 The technicians from the Dutch marine salvage company arrived by the afternoon of 17 March with 50 tons of equipment.
 At 4:30 pm the salvage team started injecting 200,000 liters/hour of nitrogen in the flooded compartments in order to displace the water that was flooding them.
 By 11:30 am on the following day, it appeared as if the platform had stopped sinking.
 The tilt had been reduced from 30° to 24°.
 At 4:00 pm, Smit began injecting compressed air in another flooded compartment.
 Work continued through the night.
 However, on the morning of Monday 19 March, the rig resumed sinking and was abandoned due to bad weather.
 The platform sank at 11:40 am on 20 March in 1360 m of water.
 It now lies upside down on the seafloor.